 Advice to Management

-I applied through an employee referral.
-The process took a week – interviewed at Stanford Health Care (Stanford, CA).
+I applied through a recruiter.
+I interviewed at Stanford Health Care.